 Application Security Groups (ASGs) apply network traffic rules at the container level.
 For information about creating and configuring ASGs, see App Security Groups.

 Container-to-container networking policies determine app-to-app communication.
 Within TAS for VMs, apps can communicate directly with each other, but the containers are isolated from outside TAS for VMs.
-For information about configuring container-to-container network policies, see Configuring Container-to-Container Networking.
+For information about administering container-to-container network policies, see Administering Container-to-Container Networking.

 TAS for VMs secures containers through the following measures:

 Running app instances in unprivileged containers by default.
 For more information, see Types.